 According to expats, we would not find a candidate for ‘Local Knowledge Tokyo’.
 Tokyo locals aren’t friendly, we’d heard.
 “They’re shy, so they won’t make an effort to speak to you,” said one person.
 “They’d rather you just go away, because they get embarrassed they don’t speak English,” said another.
-“They actually don’t want you here at all,” said one long-term expat.
+“They actually don’t want you here at all,” said one rather bitter and twisted long-term expat.

 Had the Gods heard?
 Because every day in Tokyo has brought myriad encounters that make myths of this advice from people who have clearly become quite jaded.

 At the Nagasaka Metro on our first day a businessman offers tips and assistance with buying the best train tickets.
 As we study our map having taken a wrong street returning home one day, an office-worker offers to assist, going as far as to walk us down the street from which he’d just come to show us the right way home.

 One night, looking for an Akasaka restaurant with signage only in Japanese, we ask staff at a soba restaurant to point us in the right direction; instead, the kimono-clad woman slips on her wooden shoes, grabs a parasol, and gestures for us to follow her – in the rain, to the next block, and down another lane – to our restaurant.